Physical Therapist:

 I wanted to stop second‑guessing every movement.

-I wanted to stop the emotional ups and downs that felt dependent on whether or not my body cooperated that day.
+I wanted to stop the emotional ups and downs that depended on whether my body cooperated that day.

-But what surprised me most about EMS wasn’t just physical changes...
+But what surprised me most about EMS wasn’t just the physical change…

-It was how my self-confidence started to come back once my body stopped feeling unpredictable.
+It was how my confidence returned once my body stopped feeling unpredictable.

 Once I wasn’t bracing.

-Once I wasn’t constantly aware of my stomach or my back.
+Once I wasn’t constantly aware of my stomach or back.

 Once everyday movements stopped feeling like a risk.